 (c) The lesser of ten percent (10%) of the Active Members or twenty-five (25) of such Active Members.

 Section 3.4 - Attendance.
 All Active Members in good standing shall be entitled to notice of, and to attend and participate in all meetings of members.
-Associate Members shall be entitled to notice of and to attend and participate (other than to vote) at meetings of members, but only to the extent expressly provided by resolution of the Board of Directors or of the Active Members at the meeting.
-However, failure to give any Associate Member notice shall not affect the validity of any action taken at the meeting.
+Associate Members and Public Entity Members shall be entitled to notice of and to attend and participate (other than to vote) at meetings of members, but only to the extent expressly provided by resolution of the Board of Directors or of the Active Members at the meeting.
+However, failure to give any Associate Member or Public Entity Member notice shall not affect the validity of any action taken at the meeting.

 Section 3.5 - Notice.
 Written notice stating the place and time of a meeting of members and the purpose or purposes for which the meeting is called shall be given to each member at least forty-eight (48) hours prior to such meeting.
 Any such notice shall be given by any reasonable means, including, but not limited to, personal delivery, telegram, telecopy, electronic mail transmission, or United States regular mail, express mail or courier service with postage or fees prepaid.
 Notice of any meeting given by personal delivery, telegram, telecopy, electronic mail transmission, or United States regular mail, express mail or courier service with postage or fees prepaid shall be considered given if mailed or otherwise sent or delivered to the member in accordance with the member’s personal information specified in the membership book of the Association.
 Notice of adjournment of a meeting need not be given if the time and place to which it is adjourned are fixed and announced at such meeting.